 - Via what farming and use measures can the productivity and ecological functionality of agriculturally used soils be maintained or improved?
 How do different farming methods (organic, PEP, no-till, etc.) affect essential soil functions such as yield formation, nutrient recycling, carbon storage, and resistance to disturbances and stress?
 How does the use of machines and auxiliary substances such as biochar affect soils and their functions, especially soil fertility or soil regulatory and storage functions?
 What site- and situation-specific decision-making aids and policy control instruments can be offered?

 - How, under the influence of agricultural soil-use measures, do soil processes affect resource efficiency, carbon and nutrient cycles?
 How do agricultural emissions act on mineral or organic soils?

 - On the basis of what criteria and with the help of what measures can degraded or anthropogenic soils with limited production potential be upgraded to crop-rotation land?
-What impact does the temporary sealing of a CRL soil have on its functions and their ability to recover?
+How do technical soil-upgrading measures affect soil functions and soil ecosystem services?